apocalyptech/exordium/docs/installation.rst

 8. If running this from a "real" webserver, ensure that it's configured to serve Django static files.
 Then run ``python manage.py collectstatic`` to get Exordium's static files in place.
+If you didn't want to set ``same-origin-allow-popups`` for Django's COOP header, make sure that your server sends a ``Cross-Origin-Opener-Policy: same-origin`` header along with these static files, or possibly ``unsafe-none`` if the static files protocol/hostname/port doesn't match Django's.

 9. Either start the development server with ``python manage.py runserver`` or bring up your existing server.
 Also ensure that you have a webserver